Micah456/EmailWebApp/README.md

 -Refactor

 *Previous tasks:*
-Load emails into dashboard and set resulting inbox array - DONE -Load user details to dashboard - DONE
+-Change dashboard to inbox page- have login direct user to this pagesent emails display AND get sidebar button to work - DONE Load emails into dashboard and set resulting inbox array - DONE -Load user details to dashboard - DONE
 -Build login page and implement login using front end, exp api and sys api - DONE